Article: Silk pillowcase vs. bamboo: What is best for your skin, your hair, and your sleep?

 What is a silk pillowcase?

-A real silk pillowcase is made from 100% mulberry silk – the finest and most sought-after type of silk in the world.
-Mulberry silk is produced with minimal chemical processing and has a smooth, shiny surface that feels extremely soft against the skin.
-Quality is often measured in "momme", and the higher the momme, the more durable and luxurious the fabric.
+A genuine silk pillowcase is made of 100% mulberry silk – the finest and most sought-after type of silk in the world.
+Mulberry silk is produced with minimal chemical treatment and has a smooth, shiny surface that feels extremely soft against the skin.
+The quality is often measured in "momme", and the higher the momme, the more durable and luxurious the fabric.

 What is a bamboo pillowcase actually made of?

-Although it sounds natural and sustainable, bamboo pillowcases are rarely as pure as they seem.
-Most bamboo fabrics on the market are actually bamboo viscose or bamboo rayon , which means that the fibers of the bamboo plant have been converted into fabric through a chemical process that often involves the use of harsh chemicals and the addition of plastic-like binders.
+Although it sounds natural and sustainable, bamboo pillowcases are rarely as pure as they appear.
+Most bamboo fabrics on the market are actually bamboo viscose or bamboo rayon, meaning the bamboo plant's fibers have been transformed into fabric through a chemical process that often involves the use of strong chemicals and the addition of plastic-like binders.

-The finished result may feel soft at first, but it is rarely very durable – and not as natural as many people think.
+The finished result may feel soft at first, but it is rarely very durable – and not as natural as many believe

 Silk vs. bamboo – compared